freefallcid/oe7drt/content/post/my-mmdvm-hotspot.md

 {{< background "warning" >}}
 <strong>Warning!</strong> When I had the beta firmware flashed I had to reset
-the modem with that that little SMD button on the platine first to use M/m mode (DMR Simplex 1031Hz test pattern (CC1 ID1 TG9)).
+the modem with that little SMD button on the platine first to use M/m mode (DMR Simplex 1031Hz test pattern (CC1 ID1 TG9)).
 Otherwise it hang and I wasn't able to stop the transmitter (even when I killed MMDVMCal).
 {{< /background >}}